Sri Chinmoy Mara-Fun Relays

-The inaugural Sri Chinmoy Mara-Fun Relays in Centennial Park, Sydney will be staged on Sunday 21 October in 2018.
+The Sri Chinmoy Mara-Fun Relays in Centennial Park, Sydney will be staged for the 4th time on Sunday 15 October in 2023.
 Runners cover the full 42.2km marathon distance solo – or in relay teams of 2 to 4 members.

 Enjoy the thrill of completing the marathon with family, friends or colleagues.

 ONLINE ENTRY WILL OPEN HERE AT 2PM ON SUNDAY 30 APRIL

 Both the Solo Marathon and Relay Mara-Fun will commence at 7am, with Registration (number and baton collection) from 6am to 6.45am alongside the McKay Sportsground, near the Robertson Rd Gates.

 Free parking is available anywhere along Grand Drive, within Centennial Park.

 - Before 5pm, 15 Sept: Solo Marathon $47; Relay Teams $120